A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 3D Data Analysis

+3D object detection aims to localize and recognize objects in point clouds or RGBD data.
+Compared with traditional 3D object detection methods, GNN-based methods improve feature extraction at the point level by capturing cross-point relations to facilitate non-local learning.
+Liang \textit{et al.}~\cite{continuous_detection} focused on multi-sensor detection by fusing image information from cameras with point clouds from LiDAR, and proposed continuous fusion layers, which compute dynamic convolution kernels for better integration between different modalities~\cite{deep_para}.
+Shi \textit{et al.}~\cite{Point-GNN} proposed Point-GNN for one-stage 3D object detection, where neighboring points within a fixed radius are connected, and an auto-registration method is designed to reduce the translation variance by dynamically refining point positions.
+HGNet~\cite{hgnn} adopts a GCN with a hierarchical structure to adequately exploit multi-level semantics for object detection.

+GNNs are also employed to capture inter-object relations through object-level graphs, which have been proven beneficial to the understanding of 3D scenes with multiple objects.
+Feng \textit{et al.}~\cite{9234727} built an inter-object relation graph to enhance proposal features for higher-quality detection.
+Object DGCNN~\cite{wang2021object} models object relations via dynamic graph convolutions~\cite{dgcnn} to learn better features for object queries.
+PointRGCN~\cite{pointrgcn} introduces both point- and object-level GNNs to thoroughly model inter-point and inter-object relations as well as contextual information.

-GCN-based methods are the most popular solutions for point cloud understanding, where both local point neighborhoods and global contextual information should be modeled.
+\textbf{Discussion.} GCN-based methods are the most popular solutions for 3D understanding, where both local neighborhoods and global contexts can be modeled.
 Recent works~\cite{guo2021pct, zhao2021point} proposed Transformer architectures for stronger feature extraction via the self-attention mechanism but at the cost of efficiency.
-However, the problem of a good combination of graph convolution and self-attention for 3D understanding has been less explored, with a very recent work 3DCTN~\cite{lu20223dctn} adopting graph convolution for efficient local feature extraction and self-attention for global interaction modeling.
-A future direction would be a comprehensive framework that performs point-neighborhood-level, instance-level, and scene-level understanding, and leverages the complementary advantages of MLP, graph convolution, and self-attention to achieve a balance between efficiency and performance.
+However, the problem of a good combination of graph convolution and self-attention for 3D understanding has been less explored.
+A future direction would be a comprehensive framework that performs point-level, object-level, and scene-level understanding, and leverages the complementary advantages of MLP, graph convolution, and self-attention to balance between efficiency and performance.
+In addition to point clouds and meshes, automated panoptic symbol spotting~\cite{fan2021floorplancad,fan2022cadtransformer}, which is crucial for creating 3D prototypes in architecture, engineering, and construction industries, introduces graphical networks to model symbol-wise dependencies and has received growing attention.